sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/contextmenu/variants-states.md

 }) }}

 ### Icon
-This variant also has the following states:{.lead}
+This variant also has the following states: {.lead}
 * Expanded Hover
 * Expanded Active